Last updated on November 2nd, 2024 at 07:34 pm

 Planning a trip to Tennessee?
-When it comes to big cities in Tennessee, Memphis and Nashville seem to get a lot of attention, but don’t forget to check out Knoxville!
+When it comes to big cities in Tennessee, Memphis, and Nashville, seem to get a lot of attention, but don’t forget to check out Knoxville!
 The area is beautiful, and I think you’ll be pleasantly surprised!!

 Hi there!
 I’m Cindy!
 On this blog, you’ll find travel and adventure tips collected throughout my journeys as a day hiker, RV lifer, Appalachian Trail thru-hiker, and overall explorer.
 I have trekked both solo and with my loving hubby and our furry cat and dog friends!

-Tennessee, North Carolina, and the Appalachian Mountains have repeatedly pulled us back throughout our travels.
 And time after time we’ve been especially drawn to Knoxville, Tennessee!

-To help make the planning process easy for those considering a visit, here’s what we have found (after a fair bit of research and numerous visits) to be the 48 best things to do in Knoxville.
+To help make the planning process easy for those considering a visit, here’s what we have found (after a fair bit of research and many visits) to be the 48 best things to do in Knoxville.

 This list includes unique ways to experience the city, where to get the best food and drinks, the best spots to take in nature, history, sports, art, and much more!